vircadia/vircadia-dev-docs/src/start/README.md

 # Introduction

-The Vircadia ecosystem is comprised of many components.
+The Vircadia virtual world ecosystem is comprised of many components.

 ## Ecosystem